Paul Paillole: Wartime activity

 There is no doubting that Paillole’s services took their counter-espionage role seriously.
 Kitson has estimated that around 2000 individuals were arrested by the collaborating French State on charges of spying for Vichy’s diplomatic partner: Germany.
-However, between 1940 and 1942 the position of the secret services was extremely ambiguous as regards the Allies.
+However, between 1940 and 1942 the position of the secret services was extremely ambiguous as regarded by the Allies.
 In their postwar presentation of this attitude secret service veterans have always presented themselves as firmly in the Allied camp and engaged from the outset in Resistance.
 Recently historians have been unearthing a more complicated picture where Paillole was actively involved in the arrest of Resisters and Allied agents.
 Paillole provided Vichy with information about Resistance leader Jean Moulin and documentation which allowed Vichy police to destroy the ‘Azur’ Resistance network in Marseille in October 1941.